The Wildlife Ecology and Conservation Major

-These students must also complete a Spring 2021 WEC Common Course & Focus Course Plan by the end of their first semester in the major.
+These students must also complete a WEC Common Course and Focus Course Plan by the end of their first semester in the major.

 This specialization satisfies the course work requirements for admission to the Doctor of Veterinary Medicine program in the College of Veterinary Medicine at the University of Florida.
 Some students may also satisfy requirements for certification as an Associate Wildlife Biologist with The Wildlife Society.
 Courses reflect current requirements for admission to most national veterinary programs.
 Students admitted to UF Summer B 2015 or later will follow the current WEC Curriculum for this specialization.
 For additional details, see Fall 2021 Advising Sheet for Preprofessional Specialization.

 WEC also provides academic advisement for the Natural Resource Conservation (NRC) major, a major co-sponsored by the UF School of Forest Resources and Conservation (SFRC).
 NRC offers a flexible, often interdisciplinary curriculum with one-on-one advising provided by either a WEC or SFRC faculty advisor, allowing students to tailor the major to his or her particular interests and career trajectory.
 This major is available at the University of Florida's main campus in Gainesville, FL, and at the West Florida Research and Education Center (WFREC) campus in Milton, FL.
 More information about the NRC major may be found here.